-Moving averages (or MA’s) can be one of the easiest technical analysis indicators to understand and utilize.
+Moving averages (or MAs) can be one of the easiest technical analysis indicators to understand and utilize.
 MAs get a lot of media exposure, yet many investors and traders are generally unaware of their full range of use.
-MAs can be beneficial to both long and short-term trades, as they can provide warnings, in addition to entry and exit indications, which in turn simplifies market data for you.
+MAs can be beneficial to both long and short-term traders, as they can provide warnings, in addition to entry and exit indications, which in turn simplifies market data for you.

-So Which Moving Average is Better?
+Moving Averages: Which is Better?

 The most popular moving averages are the 5, 10, 20, 50, and 200.
 Each of these MAs appeals to different traders and investors.
-Day traders are also known to utilize a 20 or 5 period MA, where the MA could be applied to a 1 or 5 minute chart.
+Day traders are also known to utilize a 20 or 5 period MA, where the MA could be applied to a 1 or 5-minute chart.

 Dynamic Support and Resistance

 Support and resistance levels are commonly known as horizontal or diagonal trend lines that support or resist price action.
 Dynamic support and resistance are a little bit different.